YongseokJo/ABYSS/README.md

-how to run this code
+# How to run this code

-./nbodyplus.exe -f binary.dat -t 0.01 -dt 0.001 >stdout 2>stderr &
+> nbodyplus.exe -f ic.dat -dtdump 1e6 -tend 1e9 -d output

-child branch from nbodyp_binary
+dt    : time at which a simulations outputs snapshots in yr tend  : time where a simulation ends in yr d     : output file name

 # On-going Projects